vonderwoman/code-challenges/datascience/README.md

 # 7Learnings Data Scientist Code Challenges

 Hello potential 7Learnings colleague!
-This code challenge is an opportunity for you to demonstrate your skills and knowledge regarding data science as well as your ability to work independently and use documentation where required.
+This coding challenge is an opportunity for you to demonstrate your skills and knowledge regarding data science as well as your ability to work independently and use documentation where required.
+It is not about getting the right solution, try to get as far as you can we will discuss your approach and experience in the interview.

 ## The Coding Challenge